Joe Girardi out as Yankees manager after 10 years

 He also won three championships with the Yankees as a player and is one of three individuals in franchise history to play for and manage a Yankees World Championship team.

-While the 53-year-old did lead the Yankees on an unexpected deep playoff run his post-season was marred by managerial mistakes during a Game Two loss to the Cleveland Indians in the American League Division Series.
+While the 53-year-old did lead the Yankees on an unexpectedly deep playoff run, his post-season was marred by a managerial mistake during a Game Two loss to the Cleveland Indians in the American League Division Series.

+After that game, Girardi accepted responsibility for not challenging a call that would have ended an inning with his team up five runs rather than load the bases and lead to the Yankees' biggest blown lead in a playoff game since 2002.

 After the Yankees were eliminated from the post-season by Houston, Girardi said he planned to sit down with his family to discuss their future.